-All sections of the department provide a wide range of services, both traditional and nontraditional.
+The department's various units provide a wide range of services, both traditional and nontraditional.
 In addition, all CSUF police officers are sworn police officers that are graduates of State accredited Police Academies.
 We investigate all crimes on campus and strictly enforce Penal Code and Vehicle Code violations.
 Our department has a very close working relationship with all surrounding police departments, and we are contacted when any major crime occurs off campus at any student organization.
 Our common goal is to assure that our campus is a safe place to study, teach, work, reside and visit.